 We are strengthening research

-- We are making every effort to support the development of a new vaccine: Germany is among the founding members of the international Coalition for Epidemic Preparedness Innovations (CEPI).
-The BMBF has supported CEPI with a total of 90 million euros since 2017.
-In response to the pandemic, we have provided an additional 140 million euros for vaccine development within CEPI.
-The German biotech company CureVac is also involved in the vaccine development projects initiated by CEPI.
+- We are making every effort to support the development of a vaccine: Germany is among the founding members of the international Coalition for Epidemic Preparedness Innovations (CEPI).
+The BMBF has supported CEPI with a total of 90 million euros between 2017 and 2021.
+In response to the pandemic, we provided an additional 140 million euros in 2020 for vaccine development within CEPI.
+The Federal Government also pledged to make additional funding available for CEPI at the international pledging conference of the European Commission on 4 May.

-- In early March, the BMBF launched a funding call under which an initial sum of 15 million euros will be available for developing medicines to treat COVID-19 and improving our understanding of the virus.
+- In early March, the BMBF launched a funding call which provides 45 million euros to develop medicines to treat the respiratory disease COVID-19 and improve our understanding of the virus.

-- To counter the current pandemic, we are providing an additional 150 million euros for the establishment of a research network which will pool and strengthen the research activities of German medical schools.
+- We are providing an additional 150 million euros for the establishment of a research network which will pool and strengthen the research activities of German medical schools to counter the current pandemic.
 The aim is to set up a national COVID-19 task force and establish central infrastructure including a patient data base.
 The rapid exchange of knowledge and new insights will help to identify best practices and to achieve the highest possible quality of treatment throughout the country.

 - We have adapted the conditions for project funding on a short-term basis and will continue to re-evaluate them.
 In this way, we can ensure liquidity and appropriate processes for those who are already working in BMBF-funded projects.